Ms.

 Ms. (American English) or Ms (British English; normally /ˈmɪz/, but also /məz/, or /məs/ when unstressed) is an English-language honorific used with the last name or full name of a woman, intended as a default form of address for women regardless of marital status.
 Like Miss and Mrs., the term Ms. has its origins in the female English title once used for all women, Mistress.
 It originated in the 17th century and was revived into mainstream usage in the 20th century.

-In the UK, Ireland and the majority of Commonwealth countries, a full stop is usually not used with the title; in Canada and the United States a full stop is usually used (see Abbreviation).
+It is followed by a full stop, or period, in Canada and the United States, but not in many other English-speaking countries.